Florida homes, houses, realtors, Stuart, Sewall's Point, Martin County, Real Estate

 #Stuart, #RestaurantReview, #Gourmet, #Florida, #houses, #homes, #JensenBeach, #Jupiter, #SewallsPoint, #HobeSound, #Palm City, #Foodies, #MartinCounty, #Paradise

 One of the neat things about sharing your home with a dog is the social aspect—a marked difference from living with a cat.
 Dogs by nature love to socialize with each other, as well as field trips to just about anywhere but the vet.

 In addition to the beautiful weather that makes outdoor activities with Toto so pleasant, there are so many places that welcome dogs.
 Let’s start with the beaches.
 As long as they are on a leash, dogs can go on every beach without a lifeguard.
 Leashed dogs are allowed after 5 PM until before 10 AM on the following beaches with lifeguards: Hobe Sound Beach, Bob Graham Beach, Jensen Beach Causeway, Fletcher Beach, Bryn Mawr Beach, Glascock Beach, Stokes Beach.

 Feeling hungry?
-You can bring your pup to the Pelican Café, East Ocean Bistro, Duffy's downtown, Alice's Restaurant are happy to see your dogs on their dog-friendly patios.
+You can bring your pup to the Pelican Café, East Ocean Bistro, Duffy's downtown, Alice's Restaurant and Sailor's Return are happy to see your dogs on their dog-friendly patios.

 Ready to adopt a dog?
 Be sure to visit the Humane Society of the Treasure Coast.
 To see available dogs (also cats, bunnies and other critters) visit www.hstc1.org.
 Not only will you rescue a homeless dog, but you'll also gain a new furry friend.